PedlarGames/pedlargames-content/content/games/published/stonehenge/index.md

 ## About

 This is a simple 3D scene built to show how Stonehenge might have appeared circa 2400 BC.
-I've attempted to recreate the original state and layout of the stones based on archaeological evidence.
+I've attempted to recreate the original state and layout of the stones based on current archaeological understanding.
 The scene includes astronomical alignments and seasonally accurate lighting to simulate solstices and equinoxes.

 Created using Blender and the Godot game engine.